ZJAllen/ShushEngine/README.md

 ### Read Data in Register

 The `read()` method gets data from a particular register in the driver.
-It takes only the register as the input argument, and it returns the value.
+It takes only the register address as the input argument, and it returns the value.

 The returned value is, by default, an integer, but it can be parsed into binary or hex depending on your needs.